Speed and power. Thunder and lightning. Shake and Bake.

 During his college football career at Auburn University, Brown studied communications.
 He redshirted as a freshman and gradually saw his playing time increase.

-Brown, Williams, and quarterback Jason Campbell spearheaded the high-powered 2004 Auburn Tigers team that beat Virginia Tech in the Sugar Bowl to go undefeated.
-He was named Second-team All-SEC in 2002 and 2004.
+Brown, Williams, and quarterback Jason Campbell spearheaded the high-powered 2004 Auburn Tigers football team that beat Virginia Tech in the Sugar Bowl to go undefeated.
+Despite never suffering a loss, the Tigers didn’t get a chance to play for the national title and finished second in the final AP rankings.
+Brown was named Second-team All-SEC in 2002 and 2004.

-Highly-touted due to his duel abilities as a wide receiver, Brown was the second-overall pick by the Miami Dolphins in the 2005 NFL Draft.
-Down in Florida, Brown popularized the Wildcat formation, shared the workload with Ricky Williams, and played under head coach Nick Saban for two seasons.
+Highly-touted for his ability to catch receptions as a wide receiver, Brown was the second-overall pick by the Miami Dolphins in the 2005 NFL Draft.
+Down in Florida, Brown popularized the Wildcat formation, shared the workload with Ricky Williams, and played under head coach Nick Saban for two NFL seasons.
 He earned a Pro Bowl Selection in 2008.

 Ronnie Brown Now

 The former Auburn football player went from managing the backfield to managing people’s finances.
-According to his LinkedIn profile, Brown has been a financial advisor for Wells Fargo Advisors in Atlanta since 2019.
+According to his LinkedIn profile, Brown has been a financial advisor for UBS in Atlanta since September 2021.

 Previously, he was a Senior Wealth Strategy Associate at UBS where his main clients were athletes.
 He is also a motivational speaker.